-In the 19th century the wives of constables at sole-charge country stations assisted their husbands by minding the station in their absence, or cooking for prisoners in the lockup.
+In the 19th century the wives of constables at sole-charge country stations assisted their husbands by minding the station in their absence, and cooked meals for prisoners in the lockup.
 From the 1890s full-time police matrons were appointed at city stations to deal with female prisoners.
 Catherine Ledger, who had three brothers in the police force, became assistant matron at Wellington central station in 1917 and remained there for 21 years.
-When policewomen were finally appointed in 1941, they worked mostly with women and children.
+When the first policewomen were appointed in 1941, they worked mostly with women and children.
 Eventually women police reached high rank and held positions formerly seen as male preserves, such as heading armed offenders operations.
 In 1984 Ann Hercus became the first female minister of police.

 Specialisation and training

 In the later 20th century the pace of technological change led to greater specialisation among both detectives and uniformed police.
 This greatly improved search and rescue, criminal intelligence, and anti-terrorist and other operations.
 As police management systems and technology became more sophisticated, the numbers of support staff who were not sworn in as constables rose rapidly.
-The Royal New Zealand Police College opened in Porirua in 1981, the latest in a series of training centres dating back to Armed Constabulary days, with civil police training having begun at Wellington’s Mt Cook barracks in 1898.
+The Royal New Zealand Police College opened in Porirua in 1981, the latest in a series of training centres dating back to Armed Constabulary days.
+Civil police training had begun at Wellington’s Mt Cook barracks in 1898.

 Police and firearms

 Police in New Zealand have generally been unarmed – not carrying a firearm in normal circumstances – since the late 19th century.
-In 1964 the Armed Offenders Squad (AOS) was created to provide a specialist armed response unit, followed by an Anti-Terrorist Squad, later called the Special Tactics Group.
-In 2006 police began trialling the Taser, a device that delivered a powerful electric charge.
+In 1964 the Armed Offenders Squad (AOS) was created to provide a specialist armed response unit.
+It was followed by an Anti-Terrorist Squad, later called the Special Tactics Group.
+In 2006 police began trialling the Taser, a device that delivers a powerful electric charge.
 Civil liberties and mental-health groups condemned the weapon, but from 2008 Tasers were gradually issued to police.
-In addition constables carried batons (as they had since 1840) and pepper spray, and some carried firearms in a secure container within their police vehicle.
+Constables also carried batons (as they had since 1840) and pepper spray, and some carried firearms in a secure container within their police vehicle.
 Between 1890 and 2011, 29 police personnel were killed by criminal acts while performing their official duties.
 From 1941 to August 2011, 25 people were fatally shot by police; in all cases police actions were found to have been lawful.

 The New Zealand Police Association is a voluntary service organisation that represented nearly 8,600 sworn police (those sworn in as constables) and almost 2,300 non-sworn employees in 2011.
-The Police Association supports the highly contentious issue of the general arming of all sworn police officers, and has a high public profile.
+The Police Association supports the general arming of all sworn police officers – a very contentious issue – and has a high public profile.

 Controversy and the police

 The New Zealand Police has generally enjoyed a very high public reputation, although this has periodically been threatened.
 Arthur Allan Thomas, a Waikato farmer, was twice convicted of murdering his neighbours in the 1970s.
-In 1979 he was exonerated after a royal commission found police misconduct, including planting evidence.
+In 1979 he was exonerated after a royal commission found there had been police misconduct, including the planting of evidence.
 From 2004 a number of serving and former police officers faced high-profile sexual abuse allegations.
 So-called ‘anti-terrorist’ raids on activists and Māori communities in the Urewera in 2007 provoked further complaints.

 Until 1989 complaints against police were investigated internally.
-This led to increased controversy, especially at the way complaints were dealt with over the policing of the 1981 Springbok rugby tour.
+This led to increased controversy, especially at the way complaints over the policing of the 1981 Springbok rugby tour were dealt with.
 The Police Complaints Authority was formed in 1989, but because it relied on police investigations, it was seen as lacking independence.
 Independent investigators were used from 2003 and a new body, the Independent Police Conduct Authority, was formed in 2007.

 Police serving overseas